EmElkan/100DaysOfCode/README.md

 ## Day 64

-Learning how to use WLS.
+Learning how to use Windows Subsystem for Linux (WSL).

 <img src="https://github.com/EmElkan/100DaysOfCode/blob/master/images/day64.png" alt="Image of terminal and webpage">